Natural honey consumption by diabetics is complex and controversial. Too much of a good-thing is not helpful; or is it?

 The fructose in natural honey is absorbed more slowly in the small intestine than the other saccharides; but it is rapidly taken up by the liver preventing blood sugar levels from rising much.
 It is insulin-independent which is why it was previously mistakenly used as a sweetener by diabetics.

-What astonished the authors is that the natural honey group lost on average 1.8 kg over an 8-week period despite consuming initially 10 tsp per day, increasing to 25; the control members did not forfeit any weight.
+What astonished the authors is that the natural honey group lost on average 1.8 kg over an 8-week period despite consuming initially 10 tsp per day, increasing to 25; a very large amount.
+The control members did not forfeit any weight.

 Weight loss research is a very contradictory and confusing subject; but certainly natural honey is not all bad.
 Those suggesting it is no better than sugar are ignorant of the scientific data; and have little understanding of what processing can do to a food.